IamAdiSri/hcms-semeval20/README.md

 ## Requirements

-Requirements have been listed in `requirements.txt`.
+The code has been written in `Python 3.6.0`.
+Other requirements have been listed in `requirements.txt`.